sanette/tsdl-ttf/README.md

 consult
 [its documentation](https://www.libsdl.org/projects/SDL_ttf/docs/index.html).

+Starting from version 0.3, the library is usable in a toplevel (with `#require "tsdl-ttf"`).

 ## WARNING V0.3 Breaking change

 Starting from 0.3, the library name is the same as the opam package